-"One person becoming a NCCDP Certified Alzheimer's Dementia Trainer will impact thousands of health care professionals and front line staff through live dementia education which has a direct impact in the quality of care and quality of life the staff provide to our elderly."
+"One person becoming a NCCDP Certified Alzheimer's Disease Dementia Care Trainer will impact thousands of health care professionals and front line staff through live dementia education which has a direct impact in the quality of care the staff provide to our elderly.”

 "We did the best we could with what we knew, when we knew better - we did better."

 |Where Can I Find the Certified Alzheimer's Disease and Dementia Care Trainer Seminars and Dates?

 1. Certified Alzheimer's Disease and Dementia Care Trainer Pre-registration form

 2. Click on the Seminar tab on the home page.
 The calendar list all currently posted dates and locations.
 The seminar is updated daily.

 If you do not see a location listed, please contact the NCCDP to see when the next seminar will be offered.

 The NCCDP can bring the CADDCT, NCCDP Alzheimer's Disease and Dementia Care Seminars and CDCM Certified Dementia Care Manager (Dementia Unit Manager) to your corporate training site.
 This is a cost effective way to provide training to multiple trainers.
 The NCCDP can work with you to provide a cost effective program to fit your budget.
 Providing the training program at your corporate training site cuts down on employee travel time and saves the company money.
 Please contact us for information and rates for Corporate Training's.